Dennis M. O'Brien: 2011 City Council election

-O'Brien announced his intention to run for one of the minority seats on Philadelphia's City Council in 2011.
+O'Brien announced his intention to run for one of the minority seats on Philadelphia City Council in 2011.
 He, attorney David Oh, and incumbent Frank Rizzo Jr. were considered the clear favorites among the Republican contenders.
 On May 17, 2011, in spite of not being supported by any of the party organizations, O'Brien won one of the five GOP nominations for the City Council's at-large seats, with 17.32% of the vote.
 Oh won 18.50% of the vote, being first among the field of candidates, while Rizzo was soundly defeated, coming in 7th out of nine candidates—a result some have attributed to his involvement in DROP, the Deferred Retirement Option Plan.
 O'Brien went on to be the top finisher among the minority party candidates with an approximately 10,000-vote lead.
 He was sworn into Council on January 2, 2012.

 He was the sole member of Council voting to oppose a public water rate setting board, opting to instead leave that decision in the hands of the Water Commissioner.

-2015 Council Re-Election
+2015 Council reelection

-O'Brien again ran for re-election to one of the two minority seats.
+O'Brien again ran for reelection to one of the two minority seats.
 He faced a field of five candidates, including the other incumbent, David Oh.
 With 100 percent of the ballots counted, O'Brien lost to Oh and Councilman Al Taubenberger.